MoggmentuM/DD2360/README.md

-# Homework 2 for course DD2360.
+# Homeworks and projects for the course DD2360.